michaelmosmann/silk/userguide/intro.md

 	This allows to easily get the correct `Logger` injected into each class or solve problems like the _robot two legs problem_ where you have quite similar compounds with just a few differences.

 ### Achieving Consistency with Snapshot Scopes
-Another unique feature of Silk are snapshot scopes.
+Another unique feature of silk are snapshot scopes.
 They deliver a consistent _view of the world_ kept in a snapshot while the reality changes asynchronous to the _observer_.
 This sounds very theoretical so lets have a look to an example.